The Board of Directors is responsible for and oversees the governance, culture and management of CSR.

 - ensuring that the Company operates an appropriate corporate governance structure, in particular ensuring that CSR acts legally and responsibly on all matters and that the highest ethical standards are maintained;

-- approving CSR's risk tolerance, as well as CSR's risk management strategy and frameworks and monitoring their effectiveness;
+- approving CSR's risk framework and appetite, as well as CSR's risk management strategy and monitoring whether the company is operating within that framework and appetite;

 - ensuring that the Company's governance processes, in particular, the remuneration and other reward structures, align with the Company's values and risk appetite;